tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 Yes.
 Cloud disks support capacity adjustment.
 Cloud disk capacity can be [expanded](https://intl.cloud.tencent.com/document/product/362/31600), but not reduced.

 ### Do I have to shut down the CVM instance before a cloud disk expansion?
-No. Please note that you need to assign the expanded capacity to an existing partition, or format it into an independent new partition.
-Directions on the operating system of the CVM: [Extending Partitions and File Systems (Windows)](https://intl.cloud.tencent.com/document/product/362/31601) or [Extending Partitions and File Systems (Linux)](https://cloud.tencent.com/document/product/362/6738).
+No. Note that you need to assign the expanded capacity to an existing partition, or format it into an independent new partition.
+Directions on the operating system of the CVM: [Extending Partitions and File Systems (Windows)](https://intl.cloud.tencent.com/document/product/362/31601) or [Extending Partitions and File Systems (Linux)](https://intl.cloud.tencent.com/document/product/362/39995).

 ### What are the requirements for extending the file system?
 Only cloud disks support expansion.
 Local disks cannot be expanded.
 For more information, see [Cloud Disk Expansion Scenarios](https://intl.cloud.tencent.com/document/product/362/31600).